 I chose to focus on making visuals (pictured right) showcasing the story of why asylum seekers are leaving,

-how the countries they come from and what US states they've been going to has changed over time, and how overwhelmed the US immigration system is.
+how the countries they come from and what US states they've been going to have changed over time, and how overwhelmed the US immigration system is.

 Click below to see the full-sized visuals, the original article and my annotations, and the write-up of my thought-process in making these visuals.